-Marching in the streets enables students to express themselves while meeting and connecting with other people who feel passionate about the same issues.
+Marching in the streets enables students to express themselves and publicly convey what's happening while meeting and connecting with other people who feel passionate about the same issues.
 Demonstrations and protests can be uplifting and empowering and can help students feel like they are part of a larger movement.
-In preparing to attend a demonstration or protest, have students consider what their goals are in attending the event and think through what message they want to convey.
+In preparing to attend a protest, have students consider what their goals are in attending the event and think through what message they want to convey.
 They can create posters, prepare songs or chants and practice symbolism that conveys their thoughts and feelings.
-They should consider whether they want to go individually or organize a group of students from their school to go together, make transportation arrangements and ensure that safety concerns are addressed.
+They should consider whether they want to do individually or organize a group of students from their school to go together, make transportation arrangements and ensure that safety concerns are addressed.

 5. Create a public awareness campaign that includes social media